 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Without warning, you wake up with a paralyzing stiffness in your calf or foot.
 Whether you call it a foot or leg cramp (aka “charley horse”), it happens when a muscle gets involuntarily stiff and can’t relax.
 Here’s what causes these cramps, as well as tips to help prevent them.